galliumdata/adumbra/README.md

 Even if they did, they would then have to decrypt the message, which is encoded using a SHA-512 hash of the secret key.

+## Removing the secret message
+Keep in mind that it is fairly easy to scramble a secret message hidden in a bitmap -- all you have to do is save the bitmap with a bit of compression.
+In most cases, that will make the secret message unrecognizable.

 ## Command line usage
 ### Encoding a message in a bitmap
 ```